Ibrahim778/UnityOC/README.md

 Taihen (should already be installed).
 [VitaFTPI-Core](https://github.com/Ibrahim778/VitaFTPI-Core)

-If you don't want to install VitaFTPI (which I highly recommend you do) See the manual install section.
+If you don't want to install VitaFTPI (which I highly recommend you do) See the manual install section (still do Install but skip step 4 and 6).

 # Install